Gambia elections: President-elect Adama Barrow's life story

 Mr Barrow, has two wives and five children, according to the Gambian newspaper The Point.

 He was especially popular among young voters who have been badly hit by the country's struggling economy.

 On 15 January 2017, his eight-year-old son Habibu Barrow died reportedly after being bitten by a dog.

-Mr Barrow missed his son's funeral as he was advised to remain in Senegal for his safety ahead of his inauguration planned for 19 January.
+Mr Barrow missed his son's funeral as he was advised to remain in Senegal for his safety ahead of his inauguration - held in his country's embassy in Dakar, Senegal, on 19 January.